-We’ve kickstarted some conversations about cleaner air & healthy streets in St Denys this year.
-So much has happened, including five Clean Air Cafes, particulate matter sensors installed across St Denys, play streets and a river festival, the launch of a new gardening group Front Garden Plus and lots of other creative community action.
+During 2019 we kickstarted some conversations about cleaner air & healthy streets in St Denys.
+So much has happened, including five Clean Air Cafes (see more detail below), particulate matter sensors installed across St Denys, play streets and a river festival, the launch of a new gardening group Front Garden Plus and lots of other creative community action.
 Read our updates for more.

-And our final event for 2019 will be a pre-Christmas Open Streets on Priory Road (North), 5-7pm on Sat 7 Dec.
+Our final event for 2019 was a pre-Christmas Open Streets on Priory Road (North), 5-7pm on Sat 7 Dec.
 For more information take a look over here and photos of our fab summer Open Streets events are available here.
 Please do come along to support it – drop us a line if you can help in any way: email@example.com

 Previous Clean Air Cafés

 We had our final and celebratory St Denys Clean Air Café of 2019 on Saturday 30th November.
 We created a timeline of all the activities that have been happening, and had a think about the future, sharing learning & celebrating what we’ve achieved :-).
 Read more here.